Osteoarthritis of the ankle: methods for joint-preservation

 X-rays with the leg bearing weight are very helpful in diagnosing arthritis of the ankle.
 An assessment of arthritis of the ankle using X-rays without bearing weight is incomplete.
 These images show the axis condition and the spread of cartilage damage in the ankle whilst providing information on the cause of arthritis.

 X-ray examination of the ankle axis and the leg axis

-In addition, weight bearing views of the foot are taken, to determine the severity of the accompanying arthritis in adjacent joints of the ankle.
-Here, the position of the medial arch is also important: Flattening of the arch in a flatfoot as well as a converse variance in hollow foot are considered consequences of the health of the upper ankle.
+In addition, weight-bearing views of the foot are taken, to determine the severity of accompanying arthritis in adjacent joints of the ankle.
+Here, the position of the medial arch is also important: Flattening of the arch in a flatfoot as well as a converse variance in a hollow foot are considered consequences of the health of the upper ankle.

 Full leg views to assess the entire leg axis and its impact on the ankle are - not only prior to repositioning or prosthesis surgeries - helpful and necessary.